 After Mr. Mena’s opening remarks, it was time to award the certificates to the graduating class for their successful training!
 Certificates of Completion were given to the graduates by Instructor Alex Mena and instructor Alan Beraquit

-Mr. Calimbahin is currently working for Accenture and has been in the IT Industry for nearly a decade now.
+Mr. Charles is currently working for Accenture and has been in the IT Industry for nearly a decade now.
 He started off by telling the graduating class a little about his journey and experiences.
 “I started off as a bottom level coder which is where you all are at right now.
 Having been in this industry for 9-ish years, I can say that it’s not easy.
 There will be times where you miss that one semicolon but don’t let it get you down”.

 He then started describing the kind of work you can expect in the industry.
 “It’s mostly about solving problems.
 You’re gonna be given a requirement and you need to find a way to solve it.
 But there’s no one right way to do things so you have to find out what works for you.
 Don’t be ashamed to have notes either since no one expects you to remember everything.
 And most importantly, Google is your best friend.”